minecraft-access/minecraft-access/docs/content/config.md

 This page contains all the configuration that controls the features on-off and behavior.

 The configuration can be modified in two ways: via the config menu or directly editing the configuration file.
-The `Config Menu` can be opened via opening the `Access Menu` (press F4) then click `Open Config Menu` button, or through this mod's settings in mod management menu.
+The `Config Menu` can be opened via opening the `Access Menu` (press F4) then click `Open Config Menu` button.
-The configuration file (named as `minecraft_access.json`) can be found in the `{minecraft directory}/config` directory.
+The configuration file (named as `config.json`) can be found in the `{minecraft directory}/config/minecraft_access/` directory.
 You can use Notepad or any text editor to edit the file.
 You can also use online JSON editor like [Json Editor Online](https://jsoneditoronline.org/), [Json Formatter](https://jsonformatter.org/json-editor) or [Code Beautify JSON Online Editor](https://jsonformatter.org/json-editor).

-If you want to reset the config back to default values, there are reset buttons aside options in the config menu.
+If you want to reset the config back to default values, delete the configuration file while the game is not running, or click `Reset Config` button in the `Config Menu`.

 ## Camera Controls